Credit: Nico Trinkhaus

 I found there many wool cardigans, hoodies and really nice selection of shoes from sneakers to more classic ones like loafers, ankle boots or pumps.
 Some of those shops offer also fashionable accessories like backpacks, clutches designed golden platted jewelry and home decor items.
 If you are looking for a Scandinavian design – furniture and home accessories such lamps, flowerpots or any other home decoration, visit Bolia store located at Chausseestrasse 1 (Mitte).

 Of course, once we are in Berlin we need to check some “different” type of fashion as well.
 With stores like Schwarzer Reiter and Très Bonjour located at Torstraße 3 Berlin takes kinky to the next level, elevating some leather or latex accessories like chokers and harnesses from the dark rooms of fetish clubs straight onto the streets.
 It took me a bit of time to walk from Auguststrasse to Schwarzer Reiter store (considering my swollen foot it was quite painful walk), but somehow I could not resist to check the latex clothes.
 When I entered this store a young man, who was a shop assistant, did not pay too much attention to me.
 Considering my red woolen coat and cute pom pom hat, I believe I was not within his target group.
 I walked around the store and checked some ultra tight clothes, no idea how people can fit in them?
 You either need to be super skinny or have some magic power to take them off.
 I guess your foreplay would take much longer, as this type of leggings, dresses or bodysuits could stick to your body for good.
 Any of you have experience with such clothes?
 Don’t be shy and share it in a comment field (I am curious and million people out there as well!).
-I think it would be safer to choose some sex toys.
+I think it would be safer to choose some sex toys, especially now there are so many available to purchase online and in-store, whether you’re looking to buy a clit tickler or another toy.
 This place was full of them!

 Très Bonjour (right next door), offered ultra sexy lingerie, stockings, dresses, tops & basques but majority of them were made out of latex as well.
 Not sure if your boobs would feel comfortable but if you wish to surprise your partner, you know where to shop!